Norfolk Confederate Monument: Removal

 In the 21st century, there were several calls and legal attempts to have the monument removed, and it was vandalized at least once.
 In early June 2020, during the George Floyd protests, the Norfolk City Council announced plans to remove the Norfolk Confederate Monument by August 2020.
 The Downtown Norfolk Council announced that it would no longer clean the monument.

 On June 12, 2020, the "Johnny Reb" statue was removed by crane from the top of the monument under orders of Norfolk Mayor Kenny Alexander.
 Mayor Alexander acknowledged that the state law allowing the monument to be removed had not yet gone into effect.
 The removal was expedited because of public safety concerns after a protester sustained life-threatening injuries in neighboring Portsmouth days earlier after being hit by a falling statue during protests against the Portsmouth Confederate Monument.
 Crews later dismantled the 60 foot marble column.
 Mayor Alexander said the "Johnny Reb" statue would be put into storage, and an upcoming hearing would determine the future location of the monument.
+The monument was then relocated to the Elmwood Cemetery north of downtown Norfolk, where it was reconstructed minus the column that made up the middle section.